KY1452/summation-problem-uoft/README.md

-# Project README: Pattern Is All You Need
+# Pattern Is All You Need

 This repository presents "Pattern Is All You Need," a thesis project focused on predicting individual atomic properties from aggregate molecular data using neural networks, addressing a weak supervision problem.